No transit visa for Filipinos

 I would assume that this means a VALID visa that is stamped to the passport.

 The proof you need is a plane ticket or boarding pass.
-In my case since I was bound to one of the five countries I showed the boarding pass of my next flight.
-If you came from one of the five countries then you might need to hold on to your previous boarding pass until you get to Korea.
+In my case since I was bound to one of the four countries I showed the boarding pass of my next flight.
+If you came from one of the four countries then you might need to hold on to your previous boarding pass until you get to Korea.

 Both conditions must be met to be successful on this.
 I read somewhere that someone assumed that only the visa condition is enough.
 As it turned out they were denied entry because they were bound somewhere else.
 If you’re denied entry then you will have to wait in the airport until your next flight.